JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 Store custom fonts in the `composeResources/font` directory.
 Compose Multiplatform supports TTF, OTF, TTC, and variable font formats on all platforms.
-WOFF and WOFF2 are available on Web and macOS only.
+WOFF and WOFF2 are available on web and macOS only.

 To load a font as a `Font` type, use the `Font()` composable function: